 He is passionate about accelerating inclusive growth and sustainable development in Africa.

-He was part of the first-ever cohort of Obama Foundation Africa Leaders in 2018-19, and was one of the Mail and Guardian’s Top 200 Young South Africans in 2016.
-He is a former Pan-African Universities Debating Champion (2010).
+Mandla was a member of the first cohort of Obama Leaders: Africa (2018) and one of the Mail & Guardian’s Top 200 Young South Africans (2016, politics and government category).